Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solution: Accounting for Share Capital

 a) Participating Preference Share

-When a preference shareholder enjoys the right to participate in the surplus profit (in addition to the fixed rate of dividend) that is left after the payment of dividend to the equity shareholders, the type of shares held by the shareholder is known as Participating Preference Share.
+When a preference shareholder enjoys the right to participate in the surplus profit (in addition to the fixed rate of dividend) that is left after the payment of dividends to the equity shareholders, the type of shares held by the shareholder is known as Participating Preference Share.

 b) Non participating Preference Share

-When a preference shareholder receives only a fixed rate of dividend every year and do not enjoy the additional participation in the surplus profit, then the type of shares held by the shareholder is known as Non Participating Preference Shares.
+When a preference shareholder receives only a fixed rate of dividend every year and do not enjoy the additional participation in the surplus profit, then the type of shares held by the shareholder is known as Non-Participating Preference Shares.

 It must be noted that all Preference Shares are non-participating until and unless expressly stated.